ca-mi-lo/docXchain/README.md

 ```

 ### What the code does
-    Step 1. check_species_processed: Evaluates at species level if it should be processed
+    Step 1. check_species_processed: Evaluates whether a species should be processed at the species level.
-    Step 2. get_list_paths: From the remaining pending species (See "Expected folder Structure), get paths of files to process
+    Step 2. get_list_paths: Retrieves paths of files to process from the remaining pending species  (See "Expected folder Structure)
     Step 3.
-Invoke the OCR model for the previous list in a loop
+Iteratively invokes the OCR model for the previously obtained list of files.
     Step 4.
-Transform data into df and aggregate text into polygons
+Transforms the data into a DataFrames and aggregates text based on polygon ids.
     Step 5.
-Router_output:  If the OCR process finished correctly, generate the (document + path-metadata) in each output folder
+Output Routing: If the OCR process completes successfully, generates the (document + path metadata) in each output folder.

 ### Defaults